 - Build momentum for benchmarking and improving efficiency

-Any public or private entity can host a building energy- or water-efficiency competition, including trade associations, commercial businesses, manufacturing plants, utility companies, local and state governments, schools, congregations … and the list goes on!
-As long as you have more than one building in your portfolio or can recruit more than one building to participate, you can host a competition.
+Any organization, public or private, can build an efficiency competition, including trade associations, commercial businesses, manufacturing plants, utility companies, local and state governments, schools, congregations … and the list goes on!
+As long as you have more than one building in your portfolio or can recruit more than one building to participate, you can build a competition.
+Want to hear directly from organizations that have proved energy efficiency competitions can be a great tool to engage employees and save money?
+Check out these success stories: